Understanding Ruby and Rails: Serializing Ruby objects with JSON

 What is JSON?

 JSON (JavaScript Object Notation) is a lightweight data-interchange format.
-More important, JSON is a human readable serialization format, like the popular YAML format all Rubyist are probably familiar with.
+More importantly, JSON is a human-readable serialization format, like the popular YAML format all Rubyists are probably familiar with.

-• it's largely adopted and supported by the most part of programming languages
+• it's largely adopted and supported by most programming languages

 • it's a language-independent format

-• can be compressed in one line to reduce stream size
+• it can be compressed in one line to reduce stream size

-• seamlessly integrates with JavaScript which makes JSON the standard for streaming data over AJAX calls
+• it seamlessly integrates with JavaScript which makes JSON the standard for streaming data over AJAX calls

 JSON and Ruby on Rails